There’s an old Chinese proverb, widely attributed to Confucius. “A man who chases two rabbits catches neither,” it’s said.

 What we refer to as multitasking in day-to-day life is really the handling of numerous tasks in succession.
 Academics call this ‘task switching’.
 It provides a vague, illusory feeling of productivity – but research shows it does much more harm than good.

-#1: Kills efficiency and prioritisation
+#1: Diminished efficiency and prioritisation

 When we try to multitask and rapidly switch between tasks, our productivity suffers.
 In fact, research suggests that breaking our flow of concentration by shifting between tasks can cost us as much as 40 percent of our productive time.

-And not only is our productivity impacted, but the quality of our prioritisation can suffer too.
+Not only is our productivity impacted, but the quality of our prioritisation can suffer too.
 A group of researchers from Stanford University looked at how multitasking can affect our task choices, with an interesting result.
 They found heavy media multitaskers performed worse on a series of task-switching tests, likely due to a reduced ability to filter out interference from irrelevant task sets.

 It’s not just a productivity matter though.
 Multitasking can also have a negative impact on the quality of our work.
 Just take the example of media multitasking, which is a dominant feature of most of our lives.
 When an email notification goes off on your laptop or a text notification sounds on your mobile, this can have a serious knock-on effect on output.